ranja-sarkar/ranja-sarkar.github.io/_posts/2026-02-11-linear-regression.md

 For x2 = 1, we have y = 310 + 25x1 and for x2 = 0, we have y = 300 + 20x1

 We see when x1 = 0, the y-intercepts are different for the binary values of x2.
+The difference in the slopes has an impact too on the [interaction](https://joelcarlson.github.io/2016/05/10/Exploring-Interactions/).

 <img width="442" height="296" alt="3" src="https://github.com/user-attachments/assets/7f2e147c-e791-4458-9fb9-33f339e5dc19" />